corpusops/corpusops.bootstrap/docs/projects/docker.md

 ### <a name="install"/>Install docker
 You need to Install docker and docker-compose (versions at least resp: engine:17.07.0-ce / compose:1.20.1).<br/>
-You certainly want to install it via corpusops ;).
+You definitely want to install it via corpusops ;).

 - You can do this manually